Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - Take the course wellness survey (two minutes) and the weekly technical assessment (eight minutes)
+- Must complete both the wellness survey and the weekly technical assessment before 5 pm on Friday

 ### End of the Day